sharemycart/sharemycart/README.md

 So you really would like to join?
 Awesome!
 Have a look at the [issues](https://github.com/mrsimpson/collaborative-shopping/issues), best start with the [epics](https://github.com/mrsimpson/collaborative-shopping/issues?q=is%3Aopen+is%3Aissue+label%3Aepic).
-Then, you can get in tough with the very new team on [a channel on the open Rocket.Chat server](https://open.rocket.chat/channel/collaborative-shopping-app)
+There is also an [issue board](https://github.com/mrsimpson/collaborative-shopping/projects/1) outlining the next todos Then, you can get in tough with the very new team on [a channel on the open Rocket.Chat server](https://open.rocket.chat/channel/collaborative-shopping-app)

 *You are not a coder but still want to help*